Swapnil4Github/Display_NER_Streamlit/README.md

-## Streamlit App to Display NER output of Flask API
+## Streamlit Python App to Display NER output of Flask API

-> It's a Streamlit App which uses Flask API created by me which in return give JSON file with Named Entity Recognition on scrapped data of Wikipedia and extracted entities like city, person, organisation, Date, Geographical Entity, Product etc.
+> It's a Streamlit Python App which uses Flask API created by me which in return give JSON file with Named Entity Recognition on scrapped data of Wikipedia and extracted entities like city, person, organisation, Date, Geographical Entity, Product etc.

 ## Python Flask API built by me for this project(Github link) : https://github.com/Swapnil4Github/project-Flask_ENR_api